WindJammer6/2.-Tic-Tac-Toe-Game-Python/README.md

 def draw_board(spots):
     print(f"{spots[1]},{spots[2]},{spots[3]}\n{spots[4]},{spots[5]},{spots[6]}\n{spots[7]},{spots[8]},{spots[9]}")
 ```
-The draw_board() function basically prints out a visual look of the tic-tac-toe table using the dictionary key-value pairs.
+The 'draw_board()' function basically prints out a visual look of the tic-tac-toe table using the dictionary key-value pairs.
 This makes it easy to switch the contents in each slot
 based on the user/AI input and re-print it out visually when updating the board to the user.

 <br>